Antenatal appointments and tests diary

 Eight to 14 weeks: Dating scan

 This ultrasound scan helps to estimate when your baby is due.
-The scan also monitors the baby's healthy development and checks for any possible abnormalities.
+The scan also monitors the baby's development and checks for any possible abnormalities.

 If you've had tests and previous appointments, results will be explained and discussed.